Kamaleshwaran11/Project-NM/Whaling/README.md

 # Whaling

 ## Problem Statement:
-<p>Phishing Attack Incident in Real Time or online financials scams: <br>
+<p><b>Phishing Attack Incident in Real Time or online financials scams: </b><br>
 Examine a real-world case where a phishing attack compromised sensitive information in an organization.
 Discuss preventative measures and employee training programs to ensure the risks of social engineering attacks. </p>

+<b>Real Time Case Example:</b>Whaling Attack Leads To Firing Of FACC Boss
+In 2016, Austrian Aerospace company FACC had been subject to one of the most prominent Whaling attacks ever, dubbed the Fake President Incident, where the attacker made away with $56 million.

+In a classic whaling attack, the perpetrator impersonated the CEO and sending an email to an employee of the finance department requested an immediate funds transfer.

+The attack didn't only cost the firm financial losses, but it also cost the CEO at the time, Walter Stephan, his position.
+Although the details were not revealed, the sack was on the grounds of violation of duties

 ## Code explaination:
 <b>Email Authentication:</b> Placeholder function to implement DKIM and SPF verification.

 <b>User Awareness Training:</b> Placeholder function for user training modules.

-Email Filtering: Checks for keywords like "urgent transfer" and "CEO request" in email content.
+<b>Email Filtering:</b>Checks for keywords like "urgent transfer" and "CEO request" in email content.

-Multi-Factor Authentication (MFA): Placeholder function for MFA logic implementation.
+<b>Multi-Factor Authentication (MFA):</b> Placeholder function for MFA logic implementation.

-Transaction Monitoring: Placeholder function for monitoring transactions.
+<b>Transaction Monitoring:</b> Placeholder function for monitoring transactions.

-Behavioral Analytics: Placeholder function for analyzing user behavior.
+<b>Behavioral Analytics:</b>Placeholder function for analyzing user behavior.

-Access Control: Placeholder function for enforcing access control.
+<b>Access Control:</b> Placeholder function for enforcing access control.

-Incident Response Plan: Placeholder function for handling security incidents.
+<b>Incident Response Plan:</b> Placeholder function for handling security incidents.

-Security Auditing: Placeholder function for security auditing.
+<b>Security Auditing:</b> Placeholder function for security auditing.

 <b>Encryption:</b> Placeholder function for applying encryption.